qiz-li/lovelace-soft-ui/README.md

       sequence:
       - service: frontend.set_theme
         data:
-# Change this to the name of your dark theme
+          name: Change this to the name of your dark theme
-          name: Name of your dark theme
 ```
 </details>